-AP STUDIO ART: 3-D DESIGN PORTFOLIO Credit: 1 (Fine Arts) Grade: 11-12 Course: 5629.P000.Y PEIMS: #A3500500 Prerequisite: Either of the two foundational courses (Art I or Art and Media Communications I and II) plus a Level I visual arts course
+ART III/IV: AP STUDIO ART: 3-D DESIGN PORTFOLIO

+Prerequisite: Either of the two foundational courses (Art I or Art and Media Communications I and II) plus a Level I visual arts

 Students develop a portfolio addressing sculptural issues.
 Portfolios will demonstrate an understanding of design principles as they relate to depth and space through any 3-D approach including figurative or nonfigurative.
 Mediums and processes could include sculpture, architectural models, metal work, ceramics, and three-dimensional fiber arts.
 Work will be divided into three sections of the portfolio including quality, concentration, and breadth.